stephaniemiless/221-git-exercise/chapter2.md

 # Chapter 2

-After walking for a few hours, Steph reached a small river.
+After walking for a few hours, Baroness Von Bon Bon reached a small river.
 The water sparkled under the sun like tiny diamonds.
 Then, she noticed a bridge and decided to cross it.
 As she stepped onto the bridge, she felt a little shaky, but she took a deep breath and continued.
 On the other side, she met an old woman named Mae who was feeding the ducks.
 “Hello, young traveler,” Mae said with a warm smile.
-“Where are you going? ” “I’m going to Carnegie,” Steph replied.
+“Where are you going? ” “I’m going to Carnegie,” Baroness Von Bon Bon replied.
 “I want to learn about all the great inventions! ”